KotlinKenya/TheShopkeeperChangeChallenge/README.md

 ### Level 1.
-The program has two inputs
+The program has this input:

+- The amount due as change, that is entered by the shopkeeper.

+The OutPut:

-a.) the amount due as change, that is entered by the shopkeeper. b.) the amount to be issued to the customer in terms currency in denominations in terms of Notes and coins that the customer should receive.
+- the amount to be issued to the customer in terms currency in denominations in terms of Notes and coins that the customer should receive.

+Example:
+IF the customer gives the shopkeeper 352

+program should output:
+    3 100 Note
+    1 50 note
+    2 1 coin

 ### Level 2.